alysiawon/Final-Project/README.md

 **Purpose Of The Project:** The purpose of this project is to comparing country statistics such as population and GDP to see if this can impact the likelihood that a country will win more medals.

-**Description of Data Source:** By utilizing various dataset, the three outputs we would like to have is:
-1. Gold Medalist Data from 1896 to 2020, such as name, country, height, weight, age, and year competed in the Olympic.
-This will be completed by merging the 1896 to 2016 Olympic data with the more recent 2020 Olympic.
-2. Country Data, such as population and GDP.

-This will be completed by utiliizing the following datasets:
-- <a href="Resources/120 Years Of Olympic Data">1896 to 2016 Olympic Data</a>
-- <a href="Resources/2021 Olympics">2020 Olympic Data</a>.
-- <a href="Resources/World Population">World Population</a>
-- <a href="Resources/World GDP">World GDP</a>
-- <a href="Resources/World Coordinates">World Coordinates</a>

 **Questions To Answer With The Data Source:** Based on the dataset, does population and GDP make a country more likely to win medals in Olympics?